-The inspiration for the massing and form of the building is dictated by views into the site – and the need to minimise their visual impact.
+The inspiration for the massing and form of the building was dictated by views into the site – and the need to minimise their visual impact.

-The upper floors will be lightweight glazed structures with minimal impact on the views.
-It is proposed that the floors overlooking Guildhall Street below will have a facetted elevation referencing to its former use as the Philosophical & Literacy Institute, and library.
+The floors overlooking Guildhall Street will have a facetted elevation referencing its former use as the Philosophical & Literacy Institute, and library.

-Recognising the historic context of the development, the development it will create a series of rooftop gardens on the site of the main Debenhams store inspired by the Medieval courtyards gardens that once stood in its place.
+Recognising the historic context of the site, the development will create a series of rooftop gardens on the site of the main Debenhams store inspired by the Medieval courtyards gardens that once stood in its place.

-The architects at Clague have been looking at a design that uses materials that complement the existing and neighbouring buildings.
+The architects at Clague created a design using materials that complement the existing and neighbouring buildings.

-All of the proposed apartments have been designed to meet or exceed the Nationally Described Space Standards.
-These standards ensure that all dwellings are provided with sufficient storage space, bedrooms are correctly sized and the overall floor area exceeds a recommended minimum.
+All of the apartments will meet or exceed the Nationally Described Space Standards.
+These standards ensure all dwellings are provided with sufficient storage space, bedrooms are correctly sized and the overall floor area exceeds a recommended minimum.